Smooth Sailing All the Way to Closing a Real Estate Deal

 House hunting is by itself a stressful process.
 The need to close the contract only adds to the stress.
 You could as well do with a few tips and some information to control the frustration involved.

 The settlement process, also called “closing”, begins once you have signed the contract to buy a house.
 “Closing of escrow” is the process whereby the title of ownership moves from the seller to the buyer.
 There are a few things you need before that:

-Firstly you need to secure financing, which means you need to avail a mortgage loan.
-You will have to furnish some financial details to the lender.
-This may include among others, a credit report, property survey, proof of income, current expenses, current appraisal and in certain cases, even an inspection to check for termites or radon gas, etc. It will most probably be approved within a few days thanks to the competition among lenders.
+First, you need to secure financing, which means you need to obtain a mortgage loan.
+You will have to provide some financial details to the lender.
+This may include among others, a credit report, property survey, proof of income, current expenses, current appraisal, and in certain cases, even an inspection to check for termites or radon gas, etc. It will most probably be approved within a few days thanks to the competition among lenders.

 Take Homeowner’s/Hazard Insurance